ome/omero-documentation/contributing/data-model-schema.rst

 Schema release
 ^^^^^^^^^^^^^^

-Once a specification change has been made it into an `ome-model` release, the `publish` script in the https://github.com/ome/schemas repository automatically generates new schemas pages published at https://www.openmicroscopy.org/Schemas/.
+Once a specification change has been made into an `ome-model` release, the `publish` script in the https://github.com/ome/schemas repository automatically generates new schemas pages published at https://www.openmicroscopy.org/Schemas/.

 Generated documentation